Components

 Global alerts appear above the global header bar and apply to the entire site.

-View of a warning state global alert at the top of a screen on desktop
+A warning state global alert at the top of a screen on desktop

-Best Practices
+Best practices

-• describe the impact on the user
+• Describe the impact on the user.

-• use more than one link
+• Use more than one link.

 Formatting